-If you need help letting your self-limited beliefs go, then try reading Louise Hay's "I Have Unlimited Potential" positive affirmation out loud—our editor swears by this breathing practice.
+If you need help letting your self-limited beliefs go, then try reading Louise Hay's "I Have Unlimited Potential" positive affirmation out loud.
+Or, try the stress-relieving breathing practice our editor swears by.

 Well, it's time to stop blaming everything else and take responsibility for your actions.
 Stop and think why you feel the need to blame, pull yourself up when it happens, be gentle, and take note.
 Having heightened awareness around this will help you realize where it comes from so you can work on it from happening so frequently.
 You'll feel better for it if you do.
 It takes work, but doesn't everything that's really worth something?

 So it's time to give your fast food a nutritional makeover and introduce healthy habits into your daily routine.
 Skip the processed foods for whole organic choices filled with good fats such as omega-3s.
-Or if that doesn't work, you can always trick yourself into eating healthier or make this delicious soup today and eat it all week.
+Or if that doesn't work, you can always trick yourself into eating healthier, or make this delicious detox soup today, and eat it all week.
 Too easy.

 Have you been putting your life (and happiness) on hold with all your excuses?
-If you have a long list of goals that aren't being achieved it's probably because you keep telling yourself all the reasons why they can't.
+If you have a long list of goals that aren't being achieved it's probably because you keep telling yourself all the reasons they can't.
 So it's time to stop talking and start doing.
-Ditch the tired insecurities such as What if no-one believes in me? or What if I fail? and replace them with positive affirmations and inspiring mantras—this phrase will stop fear in its tracks too.
-But be warned, living excuse-free means taking some major responsibility, rejecting the what ifs and replacing them with what if I can?
+Ditch the tired insecurities such as What if no one believes in me? or What if I fail? and replace them with positive affirmations and inspiring mantras—these simple phrases can stop fear in its tracks too.
+But be warned, living excuse-free means taking some major responsibility, rejecting the what-ifs and replacing them with what if I can?
 Just do it.